regunakyle/regunakyle/content/projects.md

 The idea did not come from me: someone wanted to create their own *DD-site* because she thought the site was hostile to new VTubers, and her friend asked me for help.

 Personally I do not watch VTubers, but I found the idea interesting enough for me to work on it.
-I will create a basic clone of *DD-site* first (with all of its functionality), then add more features like admin dashboard later.